andreigiubleanu/CrowdStrikeIncident/README.md

 Forth, the other competitors of CrowdStrike, are trying to get business advantage, by promoting their solutions as being technical safe from stuff like this.
 This is again political, and I am sure in a similar fashion, CrowdStrike has done the same in the past, for companies doing their marketing like this, you won't get any respect from me.

 Fifth, and this is a personal take on the recovery process from this incident.
-The recovery process is manual, and a bit involved, this is why some of the affect systems are not fully up.
+The recovery process is manual, and a bit involved, this is why some of the affected systems are not fully up.
 Microsoft is providing a tool, that is speeding up the recovery process, and you can find it here:

 - https://techcommunity.microsoft.com/t5/intune-customer-success/new-recovery-tool-to-help-with-crowdstrike-issue-impacting/ba-p/4196959